-Join Brandon Neill for an in-depth discussion in this video Understanding vSphere storage basics, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Understanding vSphere storage basics, part of VMware vSphere 6 Essential Training.

 - Shared storage is a key component…of many vSphere features including vMotion and HA.…There are several different types…of shared storage available for vSphere…including Fibre Channel, iSCSI, NFS,…VSAN and Virtual Volumes.…In this lab, we'll be using iSCSI and NFS.…NFS is a little different from the others…because the underlying file system will not be VMFS.…Instead it will be presented…as an already formatted NFS mount.…